 Trade unions are calling on governments to develop clear and funded pathways to net-zero, across different sectors of the economy.
-These pathways need to be developed closely with workers and trade unions, to ensure the transition happens fairly and is informed by the knowledge of those working on the ground.
+These pathways

 How to plan fair and successful paths to net-zero emissions

 A new TUC report called on the UK government to build an industrial strategy for a net-zero economy in the UK: 'Voice and Place: How to plan fair and successful paths to net zero emissions'.24 It includes a case study on Wales (pages 47-54).